NYCPlanning/gis-code-interview/README.md

 ### Task 4: Spatial data processing

-At Data Engineering, we enhance datasets with geospatial attributes, such as point locations and administrative boundaries.
+Naturally, in the GIS team we work with a lot of spatial data and we enhance datasets with geospatial attributes, such as point locations and administrative boundaries.
 To help us better understand the data from **Task 1**, we would like you to join the initial raw data to the **[2020 NTA (Neighborhood Tabulation Area) boundaries](https://www1.nyc.gov/site/planning/data-maps/open-data/census-download-metadata.page)** and create a choropleth map of 7 day total count by NTA of a specific `complaint_type` of your choice.

 Depending on how you generate the map, you can store the map as a `.png` or `.html` under the `data` folder.